 Well, it gives a noticeable boost in apps’ functionality.
 Thanks to 5G, developers will be able to add more features to their apps with no negative impact on their performance.
 Plus, users can expect fewer connection interruptions due to lower network latency (time taken for data transfer between the source and destination).
 The real-world latency of 5G is averaging 17-26ms (milliseconds), while that of 4G is about 36-48 ms - two times longer.

-That being said, in 2022, the 5G technology will become a new standard in the industry.
+That being said, in 2023, the 5G technology will strengthen its position as a standard in the industry.

 For this fast pace of life, people tend to make decisions as quickly as possible.
 A while ago, Google Play enabled the “Try Now” button in its app.
 It means that a user interested in your app can try it instantly without downloading the full version.
 It saves time, device’s memory, and allows getting the first impression of the app helping users decide whether they want to install it.